greentfrapp/project-asimov/guide_fairness.md

 We can use Amazon's Prime Free Same-Day service as an example <dt-cite cite="ingold2016amazon"></dt-cite>.
 Suppose Amazon has a model that decides which neighborhoods should get the Prime Free Same-Day service.

+#### Disparate Treatment

 Using race to decide who should get this service is certainly unjustified.
 So if Amazon had explicitly used racial composition of neighborhoods as an input feature for the model, that would be **disparate treatment**.
+In other words, disparate treatment occurs when protected characteristics are used as input features.

+Obviously, disparate treatment is relatively easy to spot and resolve once we determine the set of protected characteristics.
+We just have to make sure none of protected characteristics is explicitly used as an input feature.

+#### Disparate Impact

-On the other hand, Amazon might have used non-racial metrics for their model.
-However, the resulting model still might make recommendations that disproportionately exclude predominantly black ZIP codes.
+On the other hand, Amazon might have deliberately excluded racial features for their model.
+However, the resulting model might still make recommendations that disproportionately exclude predominantly black ZIP codes.
 This would be **disparate impact**.

-Obviously, disparate treatment is much easier to spot and resolve once we determine the set of protected characteristics.
-We just have to make sure none of protected characteristics is explicitly used as an input feature.
+In general, disparate impact occurs when protected characteristics are not used as input features but the resulting outcome still exhibits disproportional disadvantages.

 Disparate impact is more difficult to fix since it can come from multiple sources, such as: